1994 Stanley Cup Final: Game six

-Game 7
+Game seven

 For the second time since and the tenth time overall, the Finals went to seven games.
 Rangers coach Mike Keenan became the first person to be a head coach in game sevens of the Stanley Cup Final for two different teams.
 Keenan had coached the Philadelphia Flyers in when they lost to the Edmonton Oilers.
 Mike Babcock would join him in this feat in while with the Detroit Red Wings, having been with the Mighty Ducks of Anaheim when they lost to the New Jersey Devils in (the home team won all seven games of the series).

 The game at Madison Square Garden was an "electric affair" with the Rangers jumping to an early 2–0 lead at the 15-minute mark after scoring twice within four minutes on goals by Brian Leetch and Adam Graves.
-However, Canucks captain Trevor Linden silenced the home crowd with a short-handed goal early in the second period to make it 2-1.
+However, Canucks captain Trevor Linden silenced the home crowd with a short-handed goal early in the second period to make it 2–1.
 Mark Messier restored order for the home crowd with a power play goal, only to have Linden make it close again.
 After that, it was "hectic, jittery hockey," Nathan LaFayette "frightened all Manhattan wobbling a loose puck" off the post behind Mike Richter with six minutes left.
 There were three face-offs in the Rangers' zone in the final 37 seconds, the last coming with 1.6 seconds on the clock.

-Mark Messier provided two of the most memorable images of that Stanley Cup Final that would become iconic images to the Rangers and their fans: first, jumping up and down excitedly as ticker tape fell, then, showing incredible emotion as he accepted the Stanley Cup from NHL Commissioner Gary Bettman, as he became the first (and as of 2024, the only) player to captain two different teams to the Stanley Cup.
+Mark Messier featured in two of the most memorable and iconic images of the Final: first, leaping in excitement as ticker tape fell at the end of the game, and then showing incredible emotion as he accepted the Stanley Cup from NHL Commissioner Gary Bettman, as he became the first and only player to captain two different teams to the Stanley Cup.
 At the time Messier was credited for the game-winning goal earning him the tongue-in-cheek nickname of "Mr. June"; however, Messier admitted in 2017 that the game-winning goal was likely scored by Brian Noonan.